Ivan Kulbertinov: World War II

-Kulbertinov was drafted into the Red Army on 12 June 1942.
-Measured as 153 cm and 53 kg, he underwent training in the Ural Mountains and deployed as part of the 2nd Guards Airborne Division on 27 February 1943 near Staraya Russa, where he made his first confirmed kill.
 Between 1942 and 1945, Kulbertinov served outside of Moscow, Oryol, and Kursk in western Russia, in Kiev and Vinnitsa in western and eastern Ukraine, as well as in Poland, Germany and Czechoslovakia.
+In his journal, Kulbertinov wrote that, after spending two days lying in wait, he killed over a dozen Wehrmacht soldiers by firing an armor-piercing round at a pile of ammunition boxes they were unloading from a truck.
 His high-ranking kills included a Sturmbannführer and two Waffen-SS Obersturmbannführer.
 During the war, Kulbertinov trained around 35 junior snipers.